tamarin-prover/tamarin-prover/manual/src/003_example.md

     21/Jun/2016:09:16:01 +0200 [Info#yesod-core] Application launched @(yesod_83PxojfItaB8w9Rj9nFdZm:Yesod.Core.Dispatch ./Yesod/Core/Dispatch.hs:157:11)

-If there were any syntax r wellformedness errors you would see them at this point, but there are none in the 'Tutorial'.
+If there were any syntax or wellformedness errors you would see them at this point, but there are none in the 'Tutorial'.
 See later for details on how to deal with such errors.